divio/no-devops-please/100-adapting-to-containerisation.rst

-Adapting to containerised ways of working
+Adapting to containerised ways of working (in progress)
 ============================================================

 You can't just SSH into your server anymore